RyanJames1978/Welcome-to-Canada-3point0/README.md

 - New block types.
 Snow, Ice, and Titanium.
 - Custom terrain decorations to explore.
 Vehicles, trees, trash, stumps and more.
 - Huge backpack and storage.
 Encumbrance is enabled.
+- One Block Crouch.

+SDX MOD LIST:
+- Hundreds of weapons, items, decorations by Ryan James
+- The Holy Hand Grenade of Antioch by Ryan James
+- Animation SDX by Sphereii
+- Guppycur's Blood moon Trickle fix by Guppycur
+- Custom Workstation Categories by Sphereii
+- Entity Player by Sphereii
+- Hal's DLL Fixes by HAL9000
+- Bad Company Zombies by Bad Company and MANUX
+- Bigger Backpack, storage by MANUX
+- Custom Vehicles by MANUX
+- Miner Robot by MANUX
+- Simple UI by Stedman420
+- Survivors and Bandits by MANUX inspired by Bad Company
+- Nanite Terrain by StompyNZ
+- Take and Replace by Sphereii
+- Winter Decorations by Sphereii
+- Zombie Transmogrifier by Sphereii

 Performance Note: Due to the density of the forests, the amount of Zeds spawned, and the fact the zed bodies stay until you get rid of them, This mod can lean towards the resource heavy side of things.